 - An entity shall include in its interim financial report an explanation of events and transactions that are significant to an understanding of the changes in financial position and performance of the entity since the end of the last annual reporting period.
-Information disclosed in relation to those events and transactions shall update the relevant information presented in the most recent annual financial report. - A user of an entity's interim financial report will have access to the most recent annual financial report of that entity.
-Therefore, it is unnecessary for the notes to an interim financial report to provide relatively insignificant updates to the information that was reported in the notes in the most recent annual financial report. - The following is a list of events and transactions for which disclosures would be required if they are significant: the list is not exhaustive. - (a) the write-down of inventories to net realisable value and the reversal of such a write-down; - (b) 3recognition of a loss from the impairment of financial assets, property, plant and equipment, intangible assets, or other assets, and the reversal of such an impairment loss; - (c) the reversal of any provisions for the costs of restructuring; - (d) acquisitions and disposals of items of property, plant and equipment; - (e) commitments for the purchase of property, plant and equipment; - (f) litigation settlements; - (g) corrections of prior period errors; - (h) changes in the business or economic circumstances that affect the fair value of the entity's financial assets and financial liabilities, whether those assets or liabilities are recognised at fair value or amortised cost; - (i) any loan default or breach of a loan agreement that has not been remedied on or before the end of the reporting period; - (j) related party transactions; - (k) transfers between levels of the fair value hierarchy used in measuring the fair value of financial instruments: - (l) changes in the classification of financial assets as a result of a change in the purpose or use of those assets; and - (m) changes in contingent liabilities or contingent assets.
+Information disclosed in relation to those events and transactions shall update the relevant information presented in the most recent annual financial report. - 15A A user of an entity's interim financial report will have access to the most recent annual financial report of that entity.
+Therefore, it is unnecessary for the notes to an interim financial report to provide relatively insignificant updates to the information that was reported in the notes in the most recent annual financial report.

+- 15B The following is a list of events and transactions for which disclosures would be required if they are significant: the list is not exhaustive. - (a) the write-down of inventories to net realisable value and the reversal of such a write-down: - (b) 3recognition of a loss from the impairment of financial assets, property, plant and equipment, intangible assets, assets arising from contracts with customers, or other assets, and the reversal of such an impairment loss; - (c) the reversal of any provisions for the costs of restructuring; - (d) acquisitions and disposals of items of property, plant and equipment; - (e) commitments for the purchase of property, plant and equipment; - (f) litigation settlements; - (g) corrections of prior period errors; - (h) changes in the business or economic circumstances that affect the fair value of the entity's financial assets and financial liabilities, whether those assets or liabilities are recognised at fair value or amortised cost: - (i) any loan default or breach of a loan agreement that has not been remedied on or before the end of the reporting period; - (j) related party transactions; - (k) transfers between levels of the fair value hierarchy used in measuring the fair value of financial instruments; - (I) changes in the classification of financial assets as a result of a change in the purpose or use of those assets; and - (m) changes in contingent liabilities or contingent assets.

 3 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, sub-paragraph read as under:
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.